Man charged with rape of girl, 10, who traveled for abortion

 Court records don’t specify whether or how the suspect knew the girl.
 The prosecutor’s office declined to comment on the case, and the police department did not respond to a request for additional details.
 The Associated Press generally doesn’t identify victims of sexual assault and, for now, is not naming the suspect to avoid inadvertently identifying the girl.

-In 2019, the American Civil Liberties Union of Indiana filed a lawsuit on behalf of Bernard, the doctor in the 10-year-old's case, challenging a law passed by Indiana’s Republican-dominated Legislature that largely banned a second-trimester abortion procedure that the legislation called “dismemberment abortion.”
+In 2019, the American Civil Liberties Union of Indiana filed a lawsuit on behalf of Bernard, the doctor in the 10-year-old's case, challenging a law passed by Indiana’s Republican-dominated Legislature that largely banned a second-trimester abortion procedure, which the legislation called “dismemberment abortion.”

-The law took effect for the first time last week after a federal judge last week lifted an injunction blocking it following the Supreme Court's decision overturning Roe v.
+The law took effect for the first time last week after a federal judge lifted an injunction blocking it, following the Supreme Court's decision overturning Roe v.
 Wade.

 Contributing to this report were Associated Press writers Julie Carr Smyth, Kantele Franko and Samantha Hendrickson in Columbus, Tom Davies in Indianapolis and Sophia Tulp in New York.